top of page

 In defining bullying, the focus should be on the impact the behavior is having on the target.
 This direction has been well developed in illegal harassment law and successfully narrows the field of harassment so that it does not include every type of incivility.

-Better policy language will include the McGrath 5-point Criteria, which I have assembled based on the case and statutory law.
+Better policy language will include the McGrath 5-point Criteria™, which has been assembled based on case experience and statutory law.
 Focusing on the actions taken, determines those actions are:

 1. Not accidental and are the cause of harm